rapidsai/rapids.ai/README.md

 * section-thirds: 1x3 Row by Cols
 * section-double-thirds: 2x3 Row by Cols
 * section-onethird-twothird: 1x2 Row by Cols (1/3 2/3)
-* section-thwothird-onethird: 1x2 Row by Cols (2/3 1/3)
+* section-twothird-onethird: 1x2 Row by Cols (2/3 1/3)

 #### Sections
 Section content is generally formatted as follows, but be sure to view the html file for the exact capture variable names to pass to the include.
 Background can be: `background-white / background-gray / background-purple / background-darkpurple.` Padding-top and padding-bottom can be: `0 / 1 / 2`.
 To get the diagonal background effect, you must include `slopecap`, for both the top and bottom of a section.
 Position can be `top / bottom` and slope can be `up / down`.
 Section-thirds has a Banner option that can be: blank or `banner-row`.
 Exact formatting might require some tinkering...